 - Demonstrated interest and commitment to increasing the participation of underrepresented students in science through teaching and mentoring

 - Experience of successfully working with populations demographically and socioeconomically similar to the CSULB student body (Demographics)

-- Teach undergraduate and graduate (M.S. degree) courses in biochemistry or related areas.
-[Mode of instruction may include in-person, hybrid, online, and/or any combination thereof.
-In 2023-24, the department anticipates that the normal mode of instruction will be face-to-face.]
+- Teach undergraduate and graduate (M.S. degree) courses in biochemistry or related areas [Mode of instruction may include in-person, hybrid, online, and/or any combination thereof.]

-- Contribute to our efforts to diversify the scientific workforce by effectively training students both inside and outside the classroom
+- Contribute to our efforts to diversify the scientific workforce by effectively training and supporting students both inside and outside the classroom

 - Develop and sustain an independent and externally funded research program